Samuel Rowbotham: Career

+Rowbotham spent much of the 1850s traveling Great Britain and holding lectures on his theories.
+These were followed by question and answer sections, where critics would attempt to debate him.
+When his debaters were unsatisfied with his stock responses to frequent objections, Rowbotham would summarily dismiss them and move on to another question.
+By the 1860s, Rowbotham had become widely known for his flat-earth theories.

-When finally pinned down to a challenge in Plymouth in 1864 by allegations that he wouldn't agree to a test, Rowbotham appeared on Plymouth Hoe at the appointed time, witnessed by Richard A. Proctor, a writer on astronomy, and proceeded to the beach where a telescope had been set up.
+When finally pinned down to a challenge in Plymouth in 1864 by allegations that he would not agree to a test, Rowbotham appeared on Plymouth Hoe at the appointed time, witnessed by Richard A. Proctor, a writer on astronomy, and proceeded to the beach where a telescope had been set up.
 His opponents had claimed that only the lantern of the Eddystone Lighthouse, some 14 miles out to sea, would be visible.
 In fact, only half the lantern was visible, yet Rowbotham claimed his opponents were wrong and that it proved the Earth was indeed flat so that many Plymouth folk left the Hoe agreeing that "some of the most important conclusions of modern astronomy had been seriously invalidated".

 In 1856, Rowbotham married for a second time and had two children, one of whom died in infancy.
-In 1861 when he was 46, Rowbotham married a 15-year-old girl (with whom he was living at the time of the marriage) and settled in London, producing 15 known children, of whom only four survived.
+In 1861, when he was 46, Rowbotham married Caroline Elizabeth West, a 16-year-old girl (with whom he was living at the time of the marriage) and settled in London, producing 15 known children, of whom only four survived.
 He was named in numerous cases of wrongful deaths, including a "death by misadventure" for accidentally poisoning one of his own children.
 He was named responsible for other deaths using his quack cures of phosphorus.
-He was also alleged to be using the name "Dr. Samuel Birley", living in a beautiful 12-roomed house, selling the secrets for prolonging human life and curing every disease imaginable.
 Augustus De Morgan refers to him as S. Goulden.
 He patented a number of inventions, including a "life-preserving cylindrical railway carriage".
 He is not known to have held any medical degrees and his professions are named at different times "chemist, physician, journalist, soap boiler".